sv1sjp/sv1sjp.github.io/content/about.md

 ## 🎬 Our Journey

-The channel began its journey as **DimitrisV** back in 2014, primarily as an Android Hacking Channel 📱🔒.
+The channel began its journey as **DimitrisV** by Dimitris Vagiakakos @sv1sjp back in 2014, primarily as an Android Hacking YouTube Channel 📱🔒.
 Eager to broaden our scope and bring more valuable content to our community, we underwent a rebranding process, emerging as **TuxHouse** 🏠 in late 2022.
-Since the rebranding, we've released a plethora of new episodes, including full-courses and shorts, covering a wider range of topics.
+Since the rebranding, we've released a plethora of new episodes, including full-courses and shorts, covering a wider range of topics related on Computer Science and FinTech.

-## 🤝 Contributors
+## 🤝 Contributors:

 Our journey wouldn't have been the same without the immense support and contributions from our beloved community.
 Here's a shout-out to them: